EvanQuan/qvim/README.md

 3. Compatibility with older versions of Vim (< 7.3).
     - I have "safety" checks through the vimrc so that things don't break for older versions.
+    - I stick with [Pathogen](https://github.com/tpope/vim-pathogen) over the native plugin manager that comes with Vim 8 so that it is compatible with Vim 7.
     - Some plugins I use take advantage of newer versions, but the nature of their backwards compatibility is out of my hands (although most if not all of them seem to either work or disable in older versions to avoid